fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 ## Datasteward role ##
 1. as expert they could perfome the DAS check of every submission
-2. in teh case of TU Delft OPEn Publishing => approach 4TU Research data
+2. in the case of TU Delft OPEN Publishing => approach TU Datastewards to hear their thoughts and 4TU.Research.Data

 ## What needs to be done ##